Updated January 20, 2025

 But that doesn't mean you can't do anything about it.
 In this guide, learn the different types of inquiries and steps to remove them from your credit reports.

-Were you aware the credit inquiries impact your credit score?
+Were you aware that credit inquiries impact your credit score?

 How To Remove Hard Inquiries

-Hard inquiries can stay on your credit reports for up to 2 years.[1]
+Hard inquiries can stay on your credit reports for up to two years.[1]
 Your potential creditors and lenders in the future can see these entries, too.
 This is how you remove them.

 Have you ever tried to remove an inquiry from your credit report?